 Cucumbers are fast growers and they are capable of climbing, so you need to make sure that they have space.
 A sturdy vertical element for plants to climb up is essential.
-Twine can be used to secure vines to garden fences and poles.
+You can use twine to secure vines to garden fences and poles.

 Encouraging Fruit and Harvesting

 Once your cucumber plants begin to flower, your vegetables are about ready to bear fruit.
 At this point provide your plants with additional water on a daily basis to help it through the growth spurt.
 Ensure that fruit is growing on a bed of mulch, away from soft-bodied pests, or if growing on a vertical element, use fruit slings to help the plant bear the weight.

-Every variety of cucumber reaches a different length, but on average cucumbers are ready to be harvested at four to six inches in length.
-When they are ready, you can use gardening shears to cut cucumbers off on the vine at a distance of about a quarter of an inch from where the cucumber is connected to the vine.
+Every variety of cucumber reaches a different length.
+On average cucumbers are ready for you to harvest at four to six inches in length.
+When they are ready, you can use gardening shears to cut cucumbers off the vine.
+They need to be cut at a distance of about a quarter of an inch from where the cucumber is connected to the vine.
 Clean cuts leave the plant healthy for the remaining cucumbers that still need nourishment.

 Ours are growing and we did start them from seed early on.
-We’ve got quite a few baby cucumbers that have already started to grow the plants are ready to climb up the vine.
+We’ve got quite a few baby cucumbers that have already started to grow!
+The plants are ready to climb up the vine and hopefully bloom soon.
 I can’t wait to get that first one.
 I just know it’ll taste really good!